Internap Reports Fourth Quarter and Full-Year 2011 Financial Results

 Conference Call Information:

-Our fourth quarter and full-year 2010 conference call will be held today at 5:00 p.m.
+Our fourth quarter and full-year 2011 conference call will be held today at 5:00 p.m.
 EST. Listeners may connect to a webcast of the call, which will include accompanying presentation slides, on the investor services section of our web site at https://ir.inap.com/events.cfm.
 The call can also be accessed by dialing 866-515-9839.
 International callers should dial 631-813-4875.
 An online archive of the webcast presentation will be available for one month following the call.
-An audio-only replay will be accessible from Thursday, February 24, 2011 at 8 p.m.
-EST through Thursday, March 3, 2011 at 800-642-1687 using the replay code 40146200.
-International callers can access the archived event at 706-645-9291 with the same code.
+An audio-only replay will be accessible from Thursday, February 23, 2012 at 8 p.m.
+EST through Wednesday, February 29, 2012 at 855-859-2056 using the replay code 48800437.
+International callers can listen to the archived event at 404-537-3406 with the same code.

 This press release contains certain forward-looking statements.
-These forward-looking statements include statements related to our ability to create long-term stockholder value and profitable growth and our expectations regarding the expansion of our IT infrastructure services portfolio.
+These forward-looking statements include statements related to the benefits we expect from the acquisition of Voxel and the opening and expansions of company-controlled data centers and our expectations regarding our ability to accelerate profitable growth.
 Because such statements are not guarantees of future performance and involve risks and uncertainties, there are important factors that could cause our actual results to differ materially from those in the forward-looking statements.
-These factors include our ability to achieve or sustain profitability; its ability to increase revenues and sustain or grow its customer base; its ability to expand margins and drive higher returns on investment; its ability to maintain current customers and obtain new ones, whether in a cost-effective manner or at all; its ability to correctly forecast capital needs, demand planning and space utilization; its ability to respond successfully to technological change and the resulting competition; the availability of services from Internet network service providers or network service providers providing network access loops and local loops on favorable terms, or at all; failure of third party suppliers to deliver their products and services on favorable terms, or at all; failures in its network operations centers, data centers, network access points or computer systems; its ability to provide or improve Internet infrastructure services to its customers; and its ability to protect its intellectual property, as well as other factors discussed in Internap’s filings with the Securities and Exchange Commission.
+These factors include our ability to achieve or sustain profitability; our ability to increase revenues and sustain or grow our customer base; our ability to expand margins and drive higher returns on investment; our ability to fill our data center space; our ability to maintain current customers and obtain new ones, whether in a cost-effective manner or at all; our ability to correctly forecast capital needs, demand planning and space utilization; our ability to respond successfully to technological change and the resulting competition; the availability of services from Internet network service providers or network service providers providing network access loops and local loops on favorable terms, or at all; failure of third party suppliers to deliver their products and services on favorable terms, or at all; failures in our network operations centers, data centers, network access points or computer systems; our ability to provide or improve Internet infrastructure services to our customers; and our ability to protect our intellectual property, as well as other factors discussed in our filings with the Securities and Exchange Commission.
 Given these risks and uncertainties, investors should not place undue reliance on forward-looking statements as a prediction of actual results.
 Internap undertakes no obligation to update, amend or clarify any forward-looking statement for any reason.

 The information above is a summary.
 Click here to view the entire release which includes our unaudited GAAP financial statements and supplemental non-GAAP financial measures.